pgtipping/Synthalyst/memory-bank/progress.md

 - Medical Knowledge Assistant treats conversational phrases as new medical queries
 - Some TypeScript errors still exist in test files that need to be addressed
 - Port 3001 sometimes remains in use after server shutdown, requiring manual termination
+- Redis monitoring page showing 500 errors that need to be resolved

 ### UI Guidelines